-Project Name Project Update Description Project 1: Planada Groundwater Recharge Basin Pilot Project Cone Penetration Tests did not show favorable geologic conditions for a recharge basin; Pursuing alternative approaches to a traditional recharge basin, like installation of dry well(s).
+Project Name Project Update Description Project 1: Planada Groundwater Recharge Basin Pilot Project Cone Penetration Tests did not show favorable geologic conditions for a recharge basin; a dry well recharge facility was installed as an alternative to a traditional recharge basin.
+Prefiltration methods designed for the pilot were insufficient; alternative approaches to filtration are being considered and evaluated.
 Proposed permanent monitoring well installed in September 2020.
 This well has been added to the Merced Subbasin's Monitoring Network.
 Project 2: El Nido Groundwater Monitoring Wells All planned well site installations have been completed.
 These wells have been added to the Merced Subbasin's Monitoring Network.
 Project 3: Meadowbrook Water System Intertie Feasibility Study Study completed in January 2021.
 Project 5: Merced Irrigation District to Lone Tree Mutual Water Company Conveyance Canal Completed fall 2022 and currently in operation.
 Project 8: Merced Groundwater Subbasin LIDAR Funding for this project was awarded under the Proposition 1 Round 1 IRWM Implementation Grant in 2020.
 LIDAR data was collected in December 2020 and will be used in conjunction with weather forecast data to predict local stormflows from rainfall events.
 Project 9: Study for Potential Water System Intertie Facilities from MID to LGAWD and CWD The study has been completed.
 The GSAs received Proposition 68 Implementation Grant funding for the phase 1 portion of this work in 2021.
 An additional, separate phase 2 of work has been funded as part of the SGM Implementation Grant Round 1.
 Further, LGAWD has adopted an assessment with the intention of fully funding the remaining portion of the cost estimate, which is approximately \$25,000,000.
 Project 11: Mini-Big Conveyance Project Combined with Project 9 Study for Potential Water System Intertie Facilities from MID to LGAWD and CWD due to substantial overlap in scope.
-Project 12: Streamlining Permitting for Replacing SubCorcoran Wells The study has been completed and has been used by Merced County to support well permitting from below to above the Corcoran Clay in the Subsidence area.
+Project 12: Streamlining Permitting for Replacing SubCorcoran Wells The study has been completed and has been used by Merced County to support well permitting from below to above the Corcoran Clay in the subsidence area.
+Merced Subbasin GSP Development Project for Addressing Critical Data Gaps Develop Remove Sensing Decision Support Tool for Subbasin - The tool was completed in spring 2023.
+Funded via Proposition 68 SGM Grant Program Planning Grant.
+El Nido Conveyance System Improvements Project Provides conveyance improvements at four existing siphons/pipelines in MID's El Nido Conveyance System to allow more surface water to be diverted from the Mariposa Creek to the